ylz/weeklypicphp/README.md

 # Roadmap

 * Check the date, on which the picture was taken, against the week or month
-* Fix wrong EXIF data after exported from Darktable (see "Konwon Bugs")
+* Fix wrong EXIF data after exported from Darktable (see "Known Bugs")

 # Hint